[General curriculum vitae]

 - Cross-country running, for pleasure, is something that I have kept

-on with for many years, and hope to continue gently for as long as I can.
+on with for many years, and hope to continue, gently.

 I was in the teams at school and college.
 I have never yet run